SC order vindicates Bihar's action in actor's death case: Nitish | Politics

 SC order vindicates Bihar's action in actor's death case: Nitish

 Chief Minister Nitish Kumar on Wednesday said the Supreme Court's order for a CBI probe in actor Sushant Singh Rajput's death case vindicated Bihar government's lawful action which had nothing to do with politics or elections.
-"With todays apex courts order, it has become amply clear that whatever was done in Bihar was in accordance with the law and Constitutional norms.
+"With today apex court's order, it has become amply clear that whatever was done in Bihar was in accordance with the law and Constitutional norms.

 "The order makes it clear that whatever steps we took (in the pursuit of justice) were correct.
 And I am quite hopeful that justice will now be done in the case," Kumar said.
 Replying to a query that it has been alleged that FIR was lodged in Bihar because of the upcoming assembly elections, Kumar rubbished the charge saying, "I do not take notice of such things as it has nothing to do with politics or elections, rather it is purely related to law and nothing else.